mrclksr/DSBMC-Cli/README.md

 **-b** *dev1,dev2,...*

-> A comma-separated list of devices and/or volume labels to ignore if the
+> Define a comma-separated list of devices and/or volume labels to ignore if the
 > **-a**
 > option is given.
 Volume labels must be prefixed by
 > "volid=".
-> Example: dsbmc-cli -a -b da0p2,volid=EFISYS,volid=TMP.
+> Example: dsbmc-cli -a -b da0p2,volid=EFISYS,volid=TMP

 **-e** *device*, **-e** *&lt;mount point&gt;*